lando/lando/docs/tutorials/pantheon.md

 lando init mysite github --recipe pantheon
 ```

+Once you've initialized the `.lando.yml` file for your app you should commit it to your repository.
+This will allow you to forgo the `lando init` step in subsequent clones.

 Starting Your Site
 ------------------

-Once you've completed the above you should be able to start your Pantheon site. **AT THIS TIME WE WILL NOT AUTOMATICALLY PULL YOUR DATABASE AND FILES** but you can read below on how to do that with our helper `pull` command or via a manual import.
+Once you've completed the above you should be able to start your Pantheon site.

+**AT THIS TIME WE WILL NOT AUTOMATICALLY PULL YOUR DATABASE AND FILES**

+You can read below on how to do that with our helper `pull` command or via a manual import.

 If your Pantheon site has a `composer.json` Lando will attempt to run `composer install` on it automatically.